aelfric/ncfl-livedocs/events/cx.md

 - Judges are obligated for all preliminary rounds.
 Elimination round obligations are set by the diocese and determined before the tournament.
 Tab will not change assignments, except if you are volunteering for extra rounds!
-- Note that first year out judges cannot judge elimination debates under any circumstances.
-If you are a {{last_year}} high school graduate assigned to elimination round pools, find a willing substitute from your diocese or your diocese will be fined - and make this change with the Tabroom Staff before prelims end on Saturday.

 ## Event Rules